andrewpickett/advent-of-code/2022/python/day14/README.md

 ### Part 1
 > _How many units of sand come to rest before sand starts flowing into the abyss below?_

+Alright, this puzzle was fun.
+I went ahead and just used my `Grid` that I had already written and just initialized it all with "air" (`.`).
+I then didn't really do anything "fancy" or "tricky"; I just updated the walls (`#`) based on the input, set the start position for the sand, and literally just stepped through every single iteration over and over and over until I got to a point where the sand falls "off the bottom".
+Once the first grain of sand goes through the bottom of the grid, all other would follow.
+So at that point, just return how many grains fell.

+I did truncate my Grid to be skinnier, just to help optimize it, but it wasn't necessary.

 ### Part 2
 > _Using your scan, simulate the falling sand until the source of the sand becomes blocked.
 How many units of sand come to rest?_

+There wasn't anything tough on this one either.
+I basically just made my grid wider to account for the piling up along the bottom.
+I then do a first run through of the input to find the largest `y` value to create the floor.

+I did mess up the first time, because I apparently only put the floor 1 level below the bottom, instead of 2.
+Once I fixed that, my code just worked.
+Part 2 does take a little bit of time to run, and the code isn't super pretty, but it works and I'll take it.

 # Results